Last updated on September 4th, 2024.

 • Make chocolate products.
 Chocolate products such as semi-sweet, dark, and milk chocolate are sweetened.
 Cacao products, such as cocoa nibs, chocolate liquor (also known as unsweetened chocolate), cocoa powder, and cocoa butter are unsweetened.

-• Separate the cocoa butter and solids that are in the cocoa liquor and end up with two separated products: natural cocoa powder and cocoa butter.
+• Separate the cocoa butter and solids that are in the cocoa liquor and end up with two separated products: natural cocoa powder, and cocoa butter.
 Then, different types of cocoa powder such as Dutch processed cocoa powder and black cocoa are made using the natural unsweetened cocoa powder we already have. (not affiliated links)

 Cocoa butter chunks next to cocoa powder